* NOW STEAM HAULED BOTH WAYS

-Join us for a main line steam run from west London’s Ealing Broadway station to York.
+Join us for a main line steam run from London Ealing Broadway station to York and return, using two different steam locomotives.

 The city of York is world famous for its variety of visitor attractions and home to the National Railway Museum.
 We travel north via the Midland Main Line stopping at stations to pick up further passengers.
-Our train will be hauled between London and York A4 Pacific steam locomotive No. 60009 Union of South Africa.
+Our train will be hauled between London and York by A4 Pacific steam locomotive No. 60009 Union of South Africa and on the return journey between York and London by Princess Coronation class No. 46233 Duchess of Sutherland.

 We leave the MML after Kettering and take the former Midland Railway Nottingham direct line.
 We pass through Corby Station, opened in 2009 to replace the original which was closed in 1966.
 We climb to the famous Harringworth Viaduct, the longest masonry viaduct in Britain.
 From the end of the viaduct there is a long, stiff climb up to Wing Tunnel and then it is downhill to Manton Junction, and through Rutland’s county town of Oakham.